avnet-iotconnect/iotc-gateway-mobile-app/mobile_app_guide.md

 # Mobile App Guide
 This guide will walk through setting up the Avnet IoTConnect mobile app to be leveraged as a gateway.
-Acting as a ghateway, the IoTConnect app will capture Bluetooth telemetry data and transport and transport it to the cloud.
+Acting as a gateway, the IoTConnect app will capture Bluetooth telemetry data and transport and transport it to the cloud.

 ## 1. Download the IoTConnect Application